 I especially love the 4-oz size.

-I think it's the perfect size for my baby (since her feeding never goes beyond 4-oz anyway) and
+I think it's the perfect size for my baby (since her feeding never goes beyond 4-oz anyway) and not too bulky to bring to my workplace for pumping.

 Side notes: Look at my pumped milk, that's a normal amount I get every day (sorry, I could not remember was it a weekday or weekend).
 But my point is... if you happen to pump much more than me, you are a lucky mama! *keeping it real*